- Map natural population catchment for health services in rural BC

-Our GIS Catchment Tool will consist of one-hour drive time catchment maps which is comprised of rural communities and a hospital that resides within the population catchment.
+Our GIS Catchment Tool will consist of one-hour drive time catchment maps which are comprised of rural communities and a hospital that resides within the population catchment.
 Researchers will have the ability to use this tool to apply spatial analysis on patient flow patterns with respect to the level of health services that is available to them.
 The tool will link health service/interventions with health outcomes through isolated groupings of people found in rural communities, which will enable us to test out new models of health care.
-Furthermore, these catchments will help us determine the proportion of the population in BC that do not have access to healthcare services.
+Furthermore, these catchments will help us determine the proportion of the population in BC that does not have access to healthcare services.

 Samples of 1hr Drive Time Catchment

 Process: Developing the Tool

-We first identified the hospital within our community of study and then create a one hour drive time catchment, which includes all the areas that are within a one hour drive time to the hospital.
+We first identified the hospital within our community of study and then create a one-hour drive time catchment, which includes all the areas that are within a one-hour drive time to the hospital.
 We use the Network Analyst extension on Arc GIS to derive these catchments and use the road network data from Streetmap.
-Moreover, we account for catchment in close proximity and avoid overlap by placing ‘line barriers’ to separate them.
-We first searched up the drive time between one community’s hospitals to the overlapping community’s hospital and then placed a line barrier half way on the road that connects them.
-This way the solution avoids catchment overlap, while allowing for unique catchments.
+Moreover, we account for catchments in close proximity and avoid overlap by placing ‘line barriers’ to separate them.
+We first searched up the drive time between one community’s hospitals to the overlapping community’s hospitals and then placed a line barrier halfway on the road that connects them.
+This way the solution avoids catchment overlap while allowing for unique catchments.
 Once the unique catchments are created, we use the intersect tool on Arc GIS to calculate the postal codes that reside in the catchment and the catchment population size.
 We derive the postal code and population data from ‘Abacus Dataverse Network’ (UBC Library).

 Progress: What We Have Completed